 The Faculty of Business, Economics and Informatics was split off from the Faculty of Law and Political Science in 1992, making it the newest faculty at the University of Zurich.
-Today over 80 professors along with numerous lecturers are training over 3,300 students in a major, about 900 in a minor, and about 350 in a Doctoral program at our Faculty.
+Today over 80 professors along with numerous instructors are training over 3,300 students in a major, about 900 in a minor, and about 350 in a Doctoral program at our Faculty.

 |2011||Reorganization of the Faculty